Rishub-Handa/gia_noise/README.md

 ## Preprocessing:
 - Noisereduce python library uses spectral gating to suppress noise
+- Chop up data into 5 second clips.
+Remove all clips with small amplitudes.
+Make interface to quickly decide if clip is noise/bark.

 ### Spectral gating:
 Use fourier transforms to get the frequency spectrum (pure tones) of the noise